 Treatment options are different for pediatric and family practices depending on whether the mother is considered a patient in the practice or clinic.
 Only a small number of depressed mothers will require medication.
 Family physicians may feel comfortable in following the attached guidelines for starting medication.

 For mothers on Medicaid who require a specialized referral to mental health, the local community mental health center or BHO can provide guidance on the referral process.
 Click here for a reminder of the BHOs and their regions.
 Mothers with commercial insurance plans will need to check with their insurance carrier about behavioral health resources.
 Things that may be important to ask: What types of services (e.g., medication, therapy, CAM modalities) are covered?
 How many sessions (therapeutic) are covered?
 What types of behavioral health providers (e.g., licensed psychologist, psychiatrist, LPC’s, licensed social workers) are covered?
 And how to access a list of covered providers in their respective geographic area.
 There are many resources available to help you decide on whether to refer and where to refer (listed below).

-Many medical homes have told us they have gotten wonderful assistance from Rocky Mountain Crisis Partners (formerly Metro Crisis Services – Emergency Mental Health and Substance Abuse Services for Colorado), which is now open to families from any county, any time and their hotline is open 24/7.
+Many medical homes have told us they have gotten wonderful assistance from Rocky Mountain Crisis Partners, which is now open to families from any county, any time and their hotline is open 24/7.
 The phone number is 1-888-885-1222.
 They will advise you and will also assist the family directly.